Table of contents

 Now, after several years of implementing these changes, I recognize some mistakes in the order of certain steps.
 To help others who might be interested, I’ve reorganized them in a more suitable sequence.
-Let’s dive in and explore these transformative steps together.
+Let’s dive into the 10 steps to lower inflammation and explore these transformative steps together.

 Step 1 – Say goodbye to gluten, sugar and dairy products